redis/redis-doc/topics/cluster-spec.md

 a configuration epoch which is guaranteed to be greater than the one of its master (and more generally greater than any other configuration epoch generated previously).
-For example node B, which is a slave of A, may failover B with configuration epoch of 4.
+For example node B, which is a slave of A, may failover A with configuration epoch of 4.
 It will start to send heartbeat packets (the first time mass-broadcasting cluster-wide) and because of the following second rule, receivers will update their hash slot tables: